producthunt/ShareMeow/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake rspec` to run the tests.
+After checking out the repo, run `bundle install` to install dependencies.
+Then, run `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.

 Start the server:
 `$ puma`